numpy/numpy/doc/source/user/absolute_beginners.rst

 -------------------------

-The use of random number generation is an important part of the configuration and evaluation of machine learning algorithms.
+The use of random number generation is an important part of the configuration and evaluation of many numerical and machine learning algorithms.
 Whether you need to randomly initialize weights in an artificial neural network, split data into random sets, or randomly shuffle your dataset, being able to generate random numbers (actually, repeatable pseudo-random numbers) is essential.

 With ``Generator.integers``, you can generate random integers from low (remember that this is inclusive with NumPy) to high (exclusive).
 You can set